Shay Rudolph

 Shay Rudolph (born September 6, 2005) is an American actress known for starring in the Netflix series The Baby-Sitters Club as Stacey McGill.

 She also starred in Fox's crime-drama television series Lethal Weapon as the daughter of lead character Wesley Cole.
+She also played the role of guitarist in the music video "You Ruined Nirvana" song by Mckenna Grace.
+She resides in San Diego, California.